-- Part-time (maximum three courses per semester) - Starts September and January - Equivalent to a oneyear certificate program (individual completion time varies) - Online through Prince George; offered face-to face through Quesnel and Lakes District on a rotating basis.
+- Dert-time (maximum three courses per semester) - Starts September and January - Equivalent to a oneyear certificate program (individual completion time varies) - Online through Prince George; offered face-to face through Burns Lake and Quesnel on a rotating basis.

-With an Education Assistant Certificate, you will be prepared to work as a classroom education assistant, providing assistance to children with disabilities in school settings.
+With an Education Assistant Certificate, you will be prepared to work as a classroom education assistant, assisting children with disabilities in school settings.